Michael Katz (politician): Political career

 Katz ran for re-election in 2012 and was unopposed in the Democratic primary.
 In the general election, he faced Republican Gregory Lavelle, the Minority Leader of the Delaware House of Representatives.
 Lavelle had chosen to run for state senate after he and 4 other Republican state representatives were placed in the same district as a result of the 2010 redistricting cycle.
 Lavelle defeated Katz by a margin of 3.3%.
 The race was one of the most expensive of the 2012 Delaware Senate elections, with Katz raising $245,128 for his campaign.

+Katz returned to politics in 2019 when he announced a bid for the Democratic presidential nomination.
+His campaign was centered on five issues: "achieving the promise of civil rights for all, universal healthcare, transforming our educational system, modernizing our workforce, and getting in front of climate change."
+He withdrew from the race before any votes were cast.

-Katz returned to politics in 2023 when he accepted the Independent Party of Delaware's nomination for U.S. Senate at its July 1, 2023 convention in Dover.
+Katz accepted the Independent Party of Delaware's nomination for U.S. Senate at its July 1, 2023 convention in Dover, serving as state party chair from 2023 to 2026, succeeded by Ben Woratyla.

+Katz accepted the Republican State Committee of Delaware's endorsement for the U.S. Senate at its April 25, 2026 convention in Dover.
+He won the primary on September 15, 2026.

 Personal life

 Katz lives with his wife Trish.
 He has three children, Abigail, Emily, and Sander.

 In 2011, Katz and his two daughters were riding a ski lift at a Maine ski resort when their chair detached and fell 35 feet to the ground.
 All three were injured, with Katz suffering a broken back and a traumatic brain injury.
 One of his daughters was thrown from the chair on impact, while the other was dragged up the mountain because a piece of her ski equipment became stuck in the chair.
 The incident became a contentious issue during Katz's 2012 re-election campaign, as his opponent accused him of using his injuries as an excuse for frequently missing state meetings.
 In 2013, Katz filed a lawsuit against the ski resort.
 The resort requested a dismissal on the grounds that Katz had signed a waiver before attending, but a judge rejected the request and allowed the suit to continue.
 The suit was settled out of court in 2015 for an undisclosed sum.